ItzELECTR0/TWAOS/README.md

 ## DEVELOPMENT PLANS

-The game is planned to have 10 chapters.
+The game is planned to have 10 chapters, and maybe an <b>extra</b>.
 I wish to finish the first one by 2027, the rest following along not too long after.

 ## FAQ / FACTS AND QUESTIONS